Eduardo-Coelho/github-viewer-coding-test/README.md

 ## Programming Test

 Objective:

+**Prioritize the code quality aspects such as readability and scalability while explicitly noting that UI design is not the main concern**

 Using React (and any other libraries you wish) and GitHub's API, implement a UI project that accomplishes the following:

 Story: